ec1oud/sologyr/README.md

 - [ ] Android: show time since weather update, expected active periods today (or even all week)
 - [ ] get real-time weather from some other source, preferably an open source where users' weather station data is contributed
 - [ ] help screen on Android
+- [ ] work with either JS backend or native Android app? or at least use JS on iOS?